 Note: A variety of identifying marks can be used to determine a Sloane provenance, including manuscript annotations, paper labels, and the use of a particular British Museum library-stamp.
 Many volumes were sold during the Museum's duplicate book sales of the late 18th and early 19th centuries.
 Others were rebound and no longer bear any marks of ownership.

-Reference: Sir Hans Sloane: collector, scientist, antiquary, founding father of the British Museum, edited by A MacGregor (London, 1994). * Copy in Rare Books and Music Reading Room at RAR002.092 SLO.
+Reference: From Books to Bezoars: Sir Hans Sloane and his Collections, edited by A Walker (London, 2012). *Copy in Rare Books and Music Reading Room at RAR002.092.

 SMART, Sir George Thomas [1776-1867].